LuYujin9/capstone-project/README.md

-# Capstone Project - Lecker-Map App
+# Capstone Project - Lecker Map App

 Lecker Map is a full stack App for restaurant browsing and reserving.
 It's my capstone project from the neue fische boot camp.